CiaranOMara/Contributing/CONTRIBUTING.md

   * If it has not, open a new issue as per the guidance below.
   * If it has...
     * Add a comment to the existing issue instead of opening a new one.
-    * If has been closed and rejected, take the time to understand why this was so, and consider whether anything has changed that makes the reason outdated.
+    * If it was closed, take the time to understand why this was so (it's ok to ask! :) ), and consider whether anything has changed that makes the reason outdated.
 If you can think of a convincing reason to reconsider the enhancement, feel free to open a new issue as per the guidance below.

 #### How to submit a (good) new enhancement suggestion